kgen-protocol/platform-protocol-api-docs/docs/Loyalty Protocol V1/Tech integration/redeem-rewards.md

 ## Wallet: Withdraw
 This operation enables users to transfer funds from their custodian wallet to their non-custodian wallet, which has been created as part of the OTP (One-Time Password) verification process.
-The funds can then be utilized for various purposes, including spending on Kstore and more.
+The funds can then be utilized for various purposes, including spending on Kratos Store and more.
 ```text
 POST - {{rewards_system_url}}/api/wallet/withdraw
 ```